AdilAdam/TransformerEncoder/README.md

 <div align="center">

-**PyTorch implementation of Transformer encoder: Transformer encoder for Speech Recognition.**
+**PyTorch implementation of Transformer encoder: Transformer encoder for Classification Tasks.**

 **just for learning or research purpose**